DeepRank/deeprank2/paper/paper.md

     corresponding: true # (This is how to denote the corresponding author)
     affiliation: 3
 affiliations:
- - name: Lyman Spitzer, Jr. Fellow, Princeton University, USA
+ - name: Netherlands eScience Center, Amsterdam, The Netherlands
    index: 1
  - name: Institution Name, Country
    index: 2